axelerant/custom-bulkquick-edit/readme.txt

 	* Like categories
 	* Like tags
 * Reset "taxonomy" Relations? – During bulk editing, easily remove all of the taxonomy's prior relationships and add new.
-* Enable "Custom Field"? - As checkbox, radio, select, text input, or textarea
+* Enable "Custom Field"? - As checkbox, radio, select, text, or textarea
 * "Custom Field" Configuration - This configuration section is for option-based inputs like checkbox.
 You may create options formatted like "the-key|Supremely, Pretty Values" seperated by newlines.
 	* Example configuration
 `1